upptime/upptime.js.org/docs/configuration.md

 ### CI schedule

 You can customize the schedule when Uptime workflows run by adding the `workflowSchedule` key in your configuration file.
-The default values and syntax is like so:
+The syntax followed is that of `cron`.
+Click [here](https://www.freeformatter.com/cron-expression-generator-quartz.html) for more information on `cron`.
+The default values are like so:

 ```yaml
 workflowSchedule: